Alcohol Abuse Facts

 It’s very common for people to combine illicit and prescription drugs with alcohol.
 When this is done, the effects of other depressants (like marijuana) are increased, or the effects of stimulants (such as cocaine) are reduced (usually).
 Combining alcohol and drugs is always dangerous because you have no idea how the two will react inside you.
 Combining depressants can result in lowered heart and breathing rates for instance.
 Combining alcohol with stimulants causes stress to your heart and other organs and keeps you from feeling the full effect of either substance, increasing your chance of overdose.

-- Alcohol is the most commonly abused substance in Canada.
+- Alcohol is the most abused substance in Canada.
+Learn More

-- More than 2,700 children are born each year with Fetal Alcohol Spectrum Disorder
+- In Canada more than 3,000 babies a year are born with Fetal Alcohol Spectrum Disorder.
+Learn More